jtsteinbach/sandbox/README.md

 No. No network code exists in sb — no telemetry, no phoning home, nothing.

 **Can I rename a branch or delete one?**
-Delete, yes: `sb branch <name> -r` removes the branch's pointer (journaled, never the current or last branch — its saves stay in history).
+Delete, yes: `sb branch <name> -r` removes the branch's pointer (journaled, never the current or last branch — its saves stay in history and `verify` keeps checking them).
 Rename is not built in yet; today it's create-at-the-same-save + remove: `sb branch new-name && sb branch old-name -r` (from another branch).

 **Can `unpack -i` be undone?**
 No — `-i` overwrites files in place, with no per-file backup.
 Files the archive replaces are gone (files it doesn't ship are untouched).
 That's why the flag exists at all: without it, unpack refuses any non-empty destination, so overwriting is always a decision you typed, never an accident.
 If the destination folder matters, back it up (or make it an sb repo and save) before merging into it.